Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Systematics

 The semi-analytic calculation relies on two main simplifying assumptions: the detection threshold $\rho_\mathrm{th}$, and the choice of PSD for characterizing the detector noise.
 When fitting the mass distribution to the first four BBH events in~\cite{2017PhRvL.118v1101A}, we assumed that the PSD in each LIGO interferometer could be approximated by the Early High Sensitivity curve in~\cite{2018LRR....21....3A} during O1 and the first few months of O2, and we fixed $\rho_\mathrm{th} = 8$.
 We refer to the sensitivity estimate under these assumptions as the raw semi-analytic calculation.
 In reality, the detector PSD fluctuates throughout the observing period.
 Additionally, the fixed detection threshold on SNR does not directly account for the empirical distributions of astrophysical and noise triggers, and does not have a direct correspondence with the detection statistic used by the GW searches to rank significance of triggers~\citep{2017ApJ...849..118N, 2017PhRvD..95d2001M, o2catalog}.
 Consequently, the sensitive spacetime volume of a population estimated using an SNR threshold may differ from the one obtained using injections, which threshold on the pipeline-dependent detection statistic.
-We therefore pursue two modifications to the raw semi-analytic calculation in order to ensure that our sensitivity estimates and the resulting population estimates remain unbiased.
-In the first modification, which we employ throughout the mass distribution analysis (Section~\ref{sec:mass_distr}), we calibrate the raw semi-analytic method to the injection campaign in~\cite{o2catalog}.
-The calibration takes the form of mass-dependent calibration factors, calculated according to~\cite{WysockiTechDoc}.
-Compared to the raw semi-analytic calculation, using the calibrated sensitive volume in the mass-distribution analysis has a small effect on the inferred shape of the mass distribution and a slightly more noticeable effect on the inferred rates (see the discussion in the following subsection).

-An alternative modification of the semi-analytic method, which we pursue in the redshift evolution analysis, is to approximate the PSD as constant in 30, five-day chunks of analysis time over O1 and O2, rather than using a fixed PSD for all of O1 and O2.
-For this method, the 30 PSDs are calculated for the Livingston detector (L1), as we find that this matches the redshift-dependent sensitivity empirically determined by the injection campaigns (see Figure~\ref{fig:pzdet}).
-Replacing the constant PSD with a time-varying PSD also has a small effect on the inferred mass distribution, but is important in accurately capturing the redshift-dependent detection probability, especially at high redshifts, because the detection horizon fluctuates with time.